 Avalanche Lake.
 Get here early to find parking!
 And if you don’t have a ticket, go in after 5:30 pm and you’ll still have plenty of time to do this hike since the sun sets so late in Montana 🙂

-You may have heard the news that Glacier National Park will require a ticket which must be obtained in advance.
-Even if you have a park pass, all vehicles entering still need a ticketed entry.
+You may have heard the news that Glacier National Park now requires a reservation permit which must be obtained in advance.
+Even if you have a park pass, all vehicles entering still need a reservation permit.

 Important: If you have a “Service Reservation” including a lodging, camping, a boat ride, a bus ride, a horseback ride, or guided hike reserved, you will not need to obtain a ticketed entry reservation.